Next virus aid package could easily swell past $1 trillion

 Senate Democrats began investigating why the Trump administration has left almost half the testing money unspent.

 Democrats broadly dismissed the emerging GOP plan as favoring corporate interests over America’s working families.
-Schumer warned of repeating mistakes of spring when Trump pushed for states to ease stay-home orders and reopen.

-“That will not – will not – get the job done,” Schumer said.
+Senate Democratic leader Chuck Schumer said the White House and Senate Republicans delayed action as the crisis deepened and Americans are “experiencing needless pain.”

 House Democrats have approved $100 billion as an education stabilization fund and Senate Democrats are seeking even more, $430 billion for schools and universities to re-open — with money for spacing students apart, buying masks for daily use and alternating bus schedules.